How Does Menopause Affect Sex Drive?

-Do not use non-water soluble lubricants such as Vaseline, because they can weaken latex (the material used to make condoms, which should continue to be used until your doctor verifies you are no longer ovulating and to prevent contracting sexually transmitted diseases).
-Non-water soluble lubricants can also provide a medium for bacterial growth, particularly in a person whose immune system has been weakened by chemotherapy.
+Do not use non-water-soluble lubricants such as Vaseline, because they can weaken latex, the material used to make condoms.
+You or your partner should keep using condoms until your doctor confirms you're no longer ovulating -- and to prevent getting an STD.
+Non-water-soluble lubricants can also provide a medium for bacterial growth, particularly in a person whose immune system has been weakened by chemotherapy.

-Vaginal moisturizers like Replens and Luvena can also be used on a more regular basis to maintain moisture in the vagina.
+Vaginal moisturizers like glycerin-min oil-polycarbophil (Replens) and Luvena can also be used on a more regular basis to maintain moisture in the vagina.
 You can also talk to your doctor about vaginal estrogen therapy.

-A oral drug taken once a day, Osphena, makes vaginal tissue thicker and less fragile, resulting in less pain for women during sex.
+An oral drug taken once a day, ospemifeme (Osphena), makes vaginal tissue thicker and less fragile, resulting in less pain for women during sex.
 The FDA warns that Osphena can thicken the endometrium (the lining of the uterus) and raise the risk of stroke and blood clots.

 How Can I Improve My Sex Drive During and After Menopause?

 Estrogen replacement may work, but more research is needed.
 Estrogen can make sex less painful by treating vaginal dryness, though.